 FILEset of breaking rules,

-bufallows you to easily understand and select the exact set of rules your organization needs.
+bufenables you to select the exact set of rules your organization needs.

-buf's breaking change detector will produce file references to the location of the breaking change, including if a reference moves across files between your past and current file versions.
+buf's breaking change detector produces file references to the location of the breaking change, including if a reference moves across files between your past and current file versions.
 For example, if a field changes type,

 buf's internal Protobuf compiler utilizes all available cores to compile your Protobuf schema, while still maintaining deterministic output.
 Additionally files are copied into memory before processing.
 As an unscientific example,